Eco-driving Incentive Mechanisms for Mitigating Emissions in Urban Transportation: Second-best Eco-driving Incentive Mechanism

 \section{Second-best Eco-driving Incentive Mechanism}

-In this section, we consider the case when the drivers strategically report their types to the TSO.
-The TSO elicits the types from each driver~$i$ who strategically reports $\hat \theta_i\in\Theta_i$.
-The report $\hat \theta_i$ is strategic, and may not be equal to the true type $\theta_i$, because driver~$i$ aims to minimize her incentivized cost $\ell_i$ by maximizing her incentive $u_i(\hat \theta_i,\theta_{-i})$.
+In this section, we consider the case when the drivers may strategically report their types to the TSO.
+The TSO elicits the types $\theta_i$ from each driver~$i$, who may instead report $\hat\theta_i\in\Theta_i$.
+The reported type $\hat\theta_i$ may not be equal to the true type $\theta_i$ because by reporting her type, driver~$i$ aims to minimize her incentivized cost $\ell_i$ by maximizing her incentive $u_i(\hat\theta_i,\theta_{-i})$.